vctfence/scrapbee/AUTOMATION.md

 Returns UUID of the newly created bookmark.

-Note: if you have [Python](https://www.python.org) installed, a local server could be started simply by executing `python3 -m http.server` in the desired directory.
+Note: if you have [Python](https://www.python.org) installed, a local server could be started by executing `python3 -m http.server` in the desired directory.

 #### SCRAPYARD_ADD_ARCHIVE